Installing and Running Kubernetes Locally On a MacOS Sierra

 Kubernetes is a complex ecosystem of various software components that is actually quite non-trivial to put together.
 It can be a great way of orchestrating containers (e.g. Docker ones) in production, but if you need a compatible local environment for development, setting such thing up yourself, from scratch, can be a painful experience.
 Which is why the community has created Minikube - a Kubernetes distribution for easy local installation.

-Minikube still requires a Docker-compatible VM.
+Minikube, by default, still requires a Docker-compatible VM.
 There are many ways of getting one, but at the time of this writing, the most straightforward way, on MacOS Sierra, is the installation of Docker for Mac.
-This is also the way recommended by Docker documentation itself.
+The good news is: you won't need VirtualBox or some other kind of standalone VM environment to run the installation.

 To run through the commands you will need a working Docker for Mac and Homebrew.
 Make sure to install those, before executing the following commands.